Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Problem Statement

 which will not cancel to a ratio of the policies.
 This problem arises because the samples were generated from the pre-dropout MDP which has a different model from target post-dropout system.
 As \eqref{ratiobad} cannot be evaluated, policy IS for a specific dropout realization may not be used by directly applying the existing method.

 In \cite{fiscko2022confident}, we investigated adapting policy IS to the dropout scenario under the case of deterministic dropout of one agent.
 It is straightforward to expand this approach to consider multiple dropped agents and perform policy evaluation for one $(\mm|W)$.
-One strategy to find an acceptable post-dropout policy could thus be to implement a policy search routine that leverages this policy IS method for the policy evaluation step.
+One strategy to find an acceptable post-dropout policy could be to implement a policy search routine that leverages this policy IS method for the policy evaluation step.
 While this proposed method is valid, it scales poorly in terms of the data required to find acceptable policies for all possible combinations of dropped agents.
 For a set of $N$ agents, there are $2^N$ possible realizations of $W$; therefore to fully solve the post-dropout system, the solution algorithm must be run $2^N$ times.
-In terms of computation complexity and data complexity, this proposed approach becomes untenable.

-In the following section, we will demonstrate an alternate method to solving the probabilistic dropout problem based on solving a single MDP.
+In terms of computation and data complexity, this proposed approach becomes untenable.
+In the following section, we will demonstrate an alternate method.